 During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
 The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
-In the absence of the DSL the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+In the absence of the DSL, the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+Appropriate cover is arranged for any out of hours activities.
+There is always a trained D/DDSL to cover all activities.